 7 Common Social Media Mistakes All Brands Should Avoid

-Social media marketing is a huge potential asset to businesses, nonprofits, and organizations of all kinds.
-You can reach new users, build up loyal and engaged followings, and continually connect and interact with your target audience without technically needing to pay a dime.
+Social media marketing is a huge asset to businesses, brands, and organizations of all kinds.
+You can reach new users, build up loyal and engaged followings, and continually connect with your target audience without needing to pay a dime.
 It’s free, there’s not really a learning curve involved, and it’s easy to get started whenever you’re ready.

-As someone who has worked as a social media practitioner for years, it always legitimately makes me sad when I see that most brands struggle to get the results they should be getting because they’re not leveraging the platforms correctly.
-This happens much more often than you’d think, even from brands that have really loyal audiences who would love to see strong social profiles to interact with.
+As someone who has worked as a social media practitioner for years, it always makes me sad when I see that most brands struggle to get the results they need because they’re not leveraging social platforms correctly.
+This happens much more often than you’d think, even from brands with a loyal customer base.

-While there are a few brands who really step outside the box and find unique ways to derail their social media marketing (like insulting customers or failing to reliably proofread), most are making the same common, seemingly-innocent mistakes over and over again.
-And though a small mistake like failing to optimize your content isn’t nearly as inflammatory as a brand posting something overtly political or insensitive, it can actually impact you long-term almost as much.
+While there are a few brands that really step outside the box, most are making the same common mistakes over and over again.
+And though a small mistake like failing to optimize your content might not seem important, it can actually impact you long-term.

 1. Not Using Original Visuals